kdeane87/adventure-run-pp3/README.md

-- Click on run program is game has not started automatically.
+- Click on run program if game has not started automatically, or at any point to restart game.

 - You will be prompted for your name.
 It is a requirement to enter a name.